everybodyneedsis/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach iterates through every item in an array, you have to return a new array if you want one .map automatically returns a new array and is good for converting data

 2. Explain the difference between a callback and a higher order function.
+HOF receive functions as parameters, callbacks are passed into HOF as arguments

 3. What is closure?
+a closure is when a function reaches outside of it's scope into the parent scope to access a variable

 4. Describe the four rules of the 'this' keyword.
+Window, Implicit, Explicit, New

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? extends tells super what to super to // binds extended class to parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.